 The borough's roots go back to the early 1800s, when it served as a waystation for travelers and wagon repair along the historic road network crossing Central Pennsylvania.
-That history still lives in the architecture downtown, in the brick buildings along Main Street, and in the pride residents take in community events like Jubilee Day — one of the largest single-day street festivals in the state.
+That history still lives in the architecture downtown, in the brick buildings along Main Street, and in the pride residents take in community events like Jubilee Day, the largest and longest running single-day street festivals on the East Coast.

 Today, Mechanicsburg blends that small-town soul with the accessibility of a modern suburb.
 With easy access to I-81, the PA Turnpike, and the Carlisle Pike corridor, it draws professionals, families, retirees, and investors who want the comforts of the West Shore without sacrificing character or community.